Iubenda logo

 It applies to the same types of data mentioned before, but sensitive personal information is particularly at risk if exposed, and requires high levels of data security.

-💡 Data security is at stake when data breaches (increasingly common in today’s digital age), sensitive data exposures happen.
+💡 Data security is at stake when data breaches (increasingly common in today’s digital age) or sensitive data exposures happen.
 Consequences are severe, ranging from financial losses to reputational damage and legal liability.

-What is the Difference Between Data Privacy and Data Security?
+What are the Key Differences Between Data Privacy and Data Security?

-Data security vs data privacy: they are related concepts, but they are not the same thing!
+As you can understand, data security and data privacy are related concepts, but they are not the same thing!

-3 Reasons Why Both Security and Privacy are Essential for your Business
+3 Reasons Why Both Security and Privacy are Important for your Business

-Needless to say that both these concepts are crucial in various contexts, especially when collecting personal data as a business.
+Needless to say, data privacy vs data security are crucial in various contexts, especially when collecting personal data as a business.
 Plus, it’s a win-win situation.
 Why?
 Let’s take a look!

 📌 With data security, lower the risk of data being exposed

 Data breaches can create a lot of damage.
 To individuals first, and businesses alike.
 There are important financial losses associated with them, as well as a strong influence on reputation.
-Nothing good comes out of a data breach of millions of financial information (credit card etc.)!
+Nothing good comes out of a data breach of millions of financial information!

 📌 With data privacy, respect your customers’ rights